rafi-1110/The-UK-Economy-Through-Data-Trends-Relationships-Crises/README.md

-# The UK Economy Through Data Trends Relationships Crises
+# The UK Economy Through Data: Trends Relationships Crises
 A project looking at the UK economy using Python and SQL.

 I used Python to clean and prepare the data, then PostgreSQL/SQL to analyse it.